Dientes de Navarino Trek

 Onto the last day of the trek!
 After one hour of hiking, first bordering a river and then adventuring through a forest, you should reach a paved road.
 Back to civilization!
 Once you notice the red roof of the former MacLean fish farm, you know you are only 11 km away from town.
 Back in Puerto Williams, the comfort of a soft bed and warm shower awaits you.
 Congratulations!
 You've completed the southern-most trek in the world.
 A stop at the bar would also be well deserved.

-**All of our tours are adjustable and interchangeable.
+**MIX AND MATCH: all of our excursions are adjustable and interchangeable.
 Let us know what excursions call your attention and let's work together to create the perfect itinerary for you!